 How to Deal With Bed Bugs

 Step back a minute.
-Because several different kinds of insects resemble bed bugs, specimens should be carefully compared with good reference images and sent to a professional entomologist.
+Because several different kinds of insects resemble bed bugs, specimens should be carefully compared with good reference images or sent to a professional entomologist for confirmation.

 Next: make a plan.
 We’ll tell you how.
 You want to get rid of bed bugs, limit your exposure to insecticides, and minimize costs.
 Don’t get rid of stuff and don’t treat unless you have a plan.
 A big part of your plan: hire an experienced professional.
 Trust us, it’ll save you time and money in the long run.
 You’ll still have a lot to do—just leave the insecticides to the pros.
 Working as a team with a professional is the quickest way to get bed bugs out of your life.